MindTheGap-ERC/phylo_stratpal/README.md

 ## Usage

-In the RStudion IDE, open the file `treetransform.Rproj`.
+In the RStudio IDE, open the file `treetransform.Rproj`.
 This will set all paths correctly.
 Then, run

 ```R
 shiny::runApp()